paris-saclay-cds/ramp-board/doc/create_new_challenge.rst

 ####################
 Create New Challenge
 ####################

-RAMP challenges should include two types of datasets:
+Before you start creating your RAMP challenge, make sure that you have the data needed to run your challenge.
+RAMP kit will need to include two types of
+datasets:

 *  public dataset which is given to all of the competing users.
-This dataset will be split for crossvalidation (train and test) and can be used for self-evaluation during the duration of the challenge
+This dataset will be split for cross-validation (train and test) and can be used for self-evaluation during the duration of the challenge
 *  private dataset which is never given to the competing users and which is used to evaluate the score of the users after the challenge deadline has passed.